 (Level 1) Typically, introductory caving trips will take place in underground cave systems which are predominantly horizontal in their nature.

-Our usual formula for delivery is to begin the day with a look at guides and surveys.
+Our usual formula for delivery is to begin the day with a look at caving guides and underground (maps) surveys.
 Prior to setting off underground, we equip you with helmets, lighting, oversuits and boots.
 You will then explore a variety of subterranean cave passages under expert instruction.